 Adam L. Fotiades

-From SEC enforcement actions to medical marijuana drug charges, Adam L. Fotiades helps clients face down government investigators and mount a strong defense.
+From SEC enforcement actions to high-stakes business disputes, Adam L. Fotiades helps clients mount a strong defense.

 Adam maintains a robust pro bono practice, helping clients with custody issues, death row appeals, and professional liability matters.